awesome-mixin-network/mixin_network_sdk_resource/PHP_trading_bitcoin.md

-# How to buy bitcoin and withdraw bitcoin through PHP language without provide your idendity
+# How to trade bitcoin through PHP language

 ## Solution One: pay to ExinCore API
 [Exincore](https://github.com/exinone/exincore) provide a commercial trading API on mixin network.